LovesTha/LovesTha.github.io/_posts/2006-05-26-to-to-or-not-to-to.markdown

 - Theology
 ---

-Ok, firstly I'm pretty happy with that title, its silly enough and accurate enough to be at least slightly humorous.
+Okay, firstly I'm pretty happy with that title, its silly enough and accurate enough to be at least slightly humorous.
 Also its a 13 character title with only 2 characters that aren't 't' or 'o'.

-So, back on topic, or back to things that aren't about the phrazing of the topic it self, should I be running events.
+So, back on topic, or back to things that aren't about the phrasing of the topic it self, should I be running events.
 I'm talking about running tournaments where I invite lots of people along not the type where I get a group of people to meet together regularly.
 I'm sure that what I'm trying to do with involve plenty of the later.

 I was talking with Stephen the other day and he mentioned that an old fashioned pros and cons list would be helpful here, so: